redoxRux/redoxRux.github.io/_posts/2024-01-25-welcome-to-jekyll.markdown

 my twitter profile on this website.

 this website will be for tech blog but might add some interesting links related to blogs, music and anime

-i will always be noob but i will never have a noob mentality